fmpr/CrowdLayer/README.md

 * Text regression using real annotators from Amazon Mechanical Turk on the [MovieReviews dataset](http://www.cs.cornell.edu/people/pabo/movie-review-data/);
 * Sequence labelling using real annotators from Amazon Mechanical Turk on the [2003 CONLL Named Entity Recognition (NER) dataset](https://cogcomp.org/page/resource_view/81).

 See the corresponding jupyter notebooks available on the repository.

+# Datasets

+Datasets used in all the experiments from the demos are available [here](http://www.fprodrigues.com/publications/deep-crowds/).